Pleroma semidecandrum: Cultivation

-Plant in full sun for best color and maximum flowering.
 They can tolerate the shade but will not thrive.
 Princess-Flower is ideal for the mixed shrubbery border or used in small groupings to compound the impact of bloom-time.

-Plant in most soils with good drainage and a slightly acid mix is even better.
 Nematodes can affect Tibouchina and over watering can contribute to mushroom root-rot.
 It can be trimmed to any size and still put on a vivid, year-long flower display.

 Chemistry

 Pleroma semidecandrum contains the dimeric ellagitannin nobotanin B.